What is genital psoriasis?

 Psoriasis is a common, long-term scaly skin condition that affects approximately 2% of the population.
 Genital psoriasis affects the genital skin, which includes the pubic area, vulva or penis, skin folds including natal cleft, and buttocks.
+It is known as anogenital psoriasis when psoriasis also affects perianal skin.
 Psoriasis does not affect mucosal surfaces.

-Psoriasis is one of the most common diseases affecting genital skin.
+Psoriasis is one of the most common diseases affecting anogenital skin.
 It can be part of more generalised plaque psoriasis, but it may also be the only affected area in 2–5% of cases.
 Rarely, generalised and localised pustular psoriasis can also affect the genital skin.

 Genital skin can also be affected in inverse or flexural psoriasis, psoriasis that mainly affects the skin folds.
 Genital psoriasis may be associated with considerable discomfort and embarrassment, and may severely impair the quality of life and sexual well-being of those affected.

 Genital psoriasis affects males and females, children and adults.
 In children, genital psoriasis is most common under the age of 2, when it presents as psoriatic napkin eruption.

-Psoriasis of the external genitalia often presents as well-demarcated, bright red, thin plaques.
+Psoriasis of the external genitalia and perianal area often presents as well-demarcated, bright red, thin plaques.
 These usually lack scale, as friction between the skin surfaces rubs it off.
 Scales may be seen on the outer parts of the genital skin.
 Scales can be easily scraped off, leaving pinpoint bleeding.

 In women, vulval psoriasis appears symmetrical.
 It can vary from silvery, scaly patches adjacent to the labia majora to moist, greyish plaques or glossy red plaques without scaling in the skin folds.